 * Films with non-English dialogue must be submitted with English subtitles.

 * If you are requesting a fee waiver, please provide a reason.
-We will honor fee waivers in exceptional cases for films which meet all other guidelines, and where the filmmaker has made a compelling case for the waiver.
+We will honor fee waivers for films which meet all other guidelines, and where the filmmaker has made a compelling case for the waiver.

 * Submissions which do not meet these guidelines will be automatically disqualified.
 Submission fees will not be returned if you do not follow the guidelines.